 While it DOES look like Brandon Lee, it also resembles actor Jason Mewes (Jay from Jay and Silent Bob),

 The Crow's outfit is faithfully recreated, right down to Shelly's ring hung around his neck.

 Two additional sets of variant hands are included along with an additional set of wrist pegs.
 Better safe than sorry.

 A basic stand is included with The Crow logo branded boldly at front.

 His black coat can be removed if you take the hands off first.
-The instructions warn you that the shirt cannot come of the figure, so don't even try.
-This is a bit of a letdown as there are many signature scenes in the movie where his is shirtless.
+The instructions warn you that the shirt cannot come off the figure, so don't even try.
+This is a bit of a letdown as there are many signature scenes in the movie where he is shirtless.

-With is coat removed we get a better look at the intricacies of the costume.
+With his coat removed we get a better look at the intricacies of the costume.
 Check out the detail on the boots.